uzairDanyal/Veg-Bazar_Project-ionic/readme.md

+"All we do is, only effort.
+Rest is luck"
-Gui Register user, register store, login, forgot password, home page with logo total 5 pages
+Register user, register store, login, forgot password, home page with logo with register user and login back-end total 5 pages